Dungannon: Ancient stronghold with a fresh vision of the future

 Champions and celebrities

-Today's local heroes are more likely to be sporting giants like golfing genius Darren Clarke, international rugby legends Jimmy Davidson and Jim McCoy, snooker ace Patrick Wallace and TV stars like Birdie Sweeney of Ballykissangel fame, Adrian Logan of UTV and, of course, Malachi Cush of BBC's Fame Academy.
+Today’s local heroes are more likely to be sporting giants like golfing genius Darren Clarke, international rugby legends Jimmy Davidson and Jim McCoy, of snooker ace Patrick Wallace, Ryan Farquhar of professional motorcycle racing, Kris Meeke for Rally Driving and TV stars like Birdie Sweeney of Ballykissangel fame, Malachi Cush of BBC’s Fame Academy, and of course Andrea Begley of The Voice.